 It was Rubin - better known as Rick - for example, who put Aerosmith and Run DMC together for the ground-breaking MTV the sort of stuff he's saying to us now over spaghetti that had a local LA band of ne'er do-wells hounding him to work with them.

-'As a producer, as much as the arrangements and the songwriting, a big value to instil is that it doesn't really matter what it sounds like.
+arrangements and the songwriting, a big value to instil is that it doesn't really matter what it sounds like.
 It just has to be a representation of you.
 Who cares about the radio?
 Who cares about anything?